openstack/cinder/doc/source/devref/migration.rst

 naturally work under the generic host-assisted migration, when --force-host-copy is set to True from the API request.
-Normally you do not need to change any code, unless you need to transfer the volume from your driver via a different way from the the block-based transfer or the file-based transfer.
+Normally you do not need to change any code, unless you need to transfer the volume from your driver via a different way from the block-based transfer or the file-based transfer.

 If your driver uses a network connection to communicate the block data